 Understanding Moderna's Unusual Options Activity

-Shares of Moderna (NASDAQ:MRNA) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved down to $222.17.
+Moderna (NASDAQ:MRNA) shares experienced unusual options activity on Friday.
+The stock price moved down to $232.72 following the option alert.

 - Option Type: SWEEP